sintefneodroid/droid/TUTORIAL.md

 -------------------------------- TUTORIAL -----------------------------------

-In this very simple tutorial you create a Neodroid environment from a new scene, please refer to online resources at documentation.neodroid.ml for more information.
+In this very simple tutorial you create a Neodroid environment from a new scene, please refer to online resources at sintefneodroid.github.io/documentation for more information.

 1. Create a new scene with a basic prebuilt simulation manager and prototyping environment setup
     - 1.1 [Right click] the scene view in the editor